 Because I made a lot of changes at once (most notably, suspension), it is hard to assess a 1:1 comfort rating.
 I went from a stock size SL (31.56″) to a larger E load (33.03″), so things obviously felt different on the road, but all in all, I am very impressed with the overall comfort from such a large, aggressive tire.
 At commuting speeds (below 45mph), they feel amazing.
 Smooth, grippy, and controlled are all words I would use to describe them.

-Reaching interstate speeds (70mph-80mph), this still rings true, but you “feel” the road more.
-The lugs follow the grooves in the pavement a bit and the inconsistencies in the road are carried through the stiffer rubber into the steering wheel.
-For anyone with larger, heavier ply tires, this is all probably common, but it was an initial shock from a stock SL size.
+Reaching interstate speeds (70- 80 mph), this still rings true, but you “feel” the road more.
+The lugs follow the grooves in the pavement a bit, and the road’s inconsistencies are carried through the stiffer rubber into the steering wheel.
+This is probably common for anyone with larger, heavier ply tires, but it was an initial shock from a stock SL size.

 Road Noise

-When I had KO2’s I noticed slipping in wet conditions almost immediately after installing them, on a hill, on a flat turn, etc. I could easily get the tires to break loose.
-I was excited to try these in the same conditions.
-I can’t get them to break loose.
+When I had KO2s, I noticed slipping in wet conditions almost immediately after installing them, on a hill, on a flat turn, etc. I could easily get the tires to break loose.
+I was excited to try these in the same conditions, but I can’t get them to break loose.

 Cooper has done a great job with their siping to expel the water from between the treads.
-These tires seem very planted on wet pavement, from slow speeds all the way up to interstate speeds.
-Obviously, they’re an AT, not a dedicated road tire, so they incur a little hydroplaning, but nothing that seems unsafe.
+These tires seem very planted on wet pavement, from slow speeds up to interstate speeds.
+They’re an AT, not a dedicated road tire, so they incur a little hydroplaning, but nothing that seems unsafe.

-Aired down to about 20psi, these tires stuck to the gravel forest service roads like it was pavement.
-I also had the opportunity to pull a small trailer as well and they performed flawlessly, there was no wondering or harshness to the ride, the tires felt planted and in control.
-Leaving the gravel and engaging 4×4, these tires continued to shine.
+Aired down to about 20 psi, these tires stuck to the gravel forest service roads like pavement.
+I also had the opportunity to pull a small trailer, and it performed flawlessly.
+There was no wondering or harshness to the ride; the tires felt planted and in control.
+Leaving the gravel and engaging the 4×4, these tires continued to shine.

-The tire conformed nicely to the rocks and the aggressive sidewalls kept them from just sliding off of anything they touched.
-They handled small to medium size rocks and roots, uneven terrain, and loose dirt with ease.
-My testing was limited, but for the short amount of time I’ve been running them, these tires have been impressive.
+The tire conformed nicely to the rocks, and the aggressive sidewalls kept them from sliding off of anything they touched.
+They handled small to medium-sized rocks and roots, uneven terrain, and loose dirt with ease.
+My testing was limited, but these tires have been impressive for the short time I’ve been running them.

-This isn’t a dedicated Mud Terrain tire, but I was able to test them a little in the two types of North Carolina mud we have; slimy, stinky brown mud, and slick peanut butter clay.
-In the former they preformed well.
-They were able to gain and maintain traction, and the lugs cleared extremely well.
+This isn’t a dedicated Mud Terrain tire, but I was able to test them a little in the two types of North Carolina mud we have: slimy, stinky brown mud and slick peanut butter clay.
+In the former, they performed well.
+They gained and maintained traction, and the lugs cleared extremely well.
 In the latter, it was like driving on an ice rink.

-Although I didn’t have a great testing ground, and didn’t have a Mud Terrain to compare to, I do feel that the increase in tread depth and space between lugs help these tires to perform better in mud than a traditional AT tire.
-If I were to be driving in a lot of mud often, I would look to a MT, but for the performance, and the benefits gained in other ways, this fits my needs perfectly.
+Although I didn’t have a great testing ground or a Mud Terrain to compare to, I do feel that the increase in tread depth and space between lugs help these tires perform better in mud than a traditional AT tire.
+If I were to be driving in a lot of mud often, I would look for an MT, but for the performance and the benefits gained in other ways, this fits my needs perfectly.

 Before – 265/70/17 Falken Wildpeak on stock suspension